Akib13/iota_api/Readme.md

 Problem solving
 ----------------
 Running the server in a virtual machine, Expo Go application in a physical device: try using _localtunnel_ to access the port from the internet.
-This can be set up using the following command: `lt --port 3000 --subdomain qr-code-server-2 --local-host 192.168.109.131`
+This can be set up using the following command: `lt --port {port}--subdomain {domain name}--local-host {port}`